adamheins/xacrodoc/README.md

 # you can also remove file:// protocols prefixed to asset paths with -s or
 # convert paths from absolute to relative using -r
-xacrodoc input.urdf.xacro -sr output.urdf
+xacrodoc input.urdf.xacro -s -r output.urdf

 # convert to MJCF (requires Mujoco)
-# the `-c` (short for `--copy-assets-to`) option with a directory name is required when
+# the -c (short for --copy-assets-to) option with a directory name is required
-# converting to MJCF; it copies all assets to that directory and updates their
+# when converting to MJCF; it copies all assets to that directory and updates
-# file paths (`-c` is optional when converting to URDF)
+# their file paths (-c is optional when converting to URDF)
 # relative file paths are always used when converting to MJCF
 xacrodoc input.urdf.xacro --mjcf -c assets -o output.xml
 ```